Skip to content

 Determine which decisions to automate.
 Automate simple claims and send the more complex claims to a human claims processor.

 Determine which decisions will be based on business rules and which will be based on machine learning.
-Mange decisions that rely on compliance and business strategy by rules.
+Manage decisions that rely on compliance and business strategy by rules.
 Use machine learning for decisions that rely on experiences, including whether a claim is fraudulent and how much the payment will be.

 Once the decision logic is in good shape, it is time to build business rules and machine learning models.
 Clarifying the decision logic reveals the true data needs, which helps decision owners see exactly what data and analytics drive decisions.